 2. Street Food

 Or you can discover traditional Modena foods with tasting in local markets or in the best restaurants.
-Among the best things to try in Modena, I recommend that you taste the Gnocco Fritto (or crescentina, in Bologna).
+Among the best things to try, I recommend that you taste the Gnocco Fritto (or crescentina, in Bologna).
 It is a rhombus-shaped fried dough typically served to pair with meat and cheese or, for the more daring ones, to soak in cappuccino.

 With the name “crescentina” in Modena we mean instead the “tigella”: a focaccia made with flour, lard, yeast and water.